catehuang/Complexity_and_Sorting/readMe.txt

 	This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

 Usage
-	File name F, the compare type and the sort type are provided as parameters (-f â€“t â€“s or -F â€“T â€“S) via command line.
+	File name F, the compare type and the sort type are provided as parameters ((-f –t –s or -F –T –S) via command line.
 The program must be order and case insensitive.
 For example, all examples below are valid inputs: java -jar sort.jar –fpolyfor1.txt –Tv –Sb
 		java -jar sort.jar –ta –sQ –fpolyfor3.txt
 		java -jar sort.jar –tH –Fpolyfor5.txt –sB